digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-10-03-september-2021-roundup.md

   * We hosted our second event as part of our project to [Rebalance the Internet Economy][7].
 IMAGINE was hosted by our Director, Lucie, and centered the experiences of storytellers: writers, bloggers, poets and editors.
 [If you missed it, you can watch it back here][8].
   * You can now catch up on the talks from PyCon AU.
 Our Program Lead, Sam, spoke about [privacy as a collective issue][9] and one of our Board Members, Lilly, spoke on how to [banish unwanted javascript from web apps][10].
   * Sam joined a lively discussion hosted by the City of Melbourne for [Melbourne Conversations: The Digital Literacy Gap][11].
-  * Our Chair, Lizzie O’Shea presented at [XConf by Thoughtworks][12] and spoke about tech for people, not users, and the role of human rights in design.
+  * Our Chair, Lizzie O'Shea presented at [XConf by Thoughtworks][12] and spoke about tech for people, not users, and the role of human rights in design.
   * Lucie did a lot of speaking about the surveillance powers contained in the Identify and Disrupt Act.
 You can listen in to be informed at: [Uncommon Sense on RRR][13], [Tuesday Breakfast on 3CR][14], or [BayFM][15].
 You can also hear Lizzie go over the key points on [ABC Radio National][16].
   * Our Board Member Lauren Kelly spoke with the [ABC][17] about supermarket automation and what it means for workers—an extremely important topic as the pandemic rolls on!